Who Pays for Church Construction? Funding Sources

 Contact your regional denominational offices early in the planning process.
 Application timelines often span 6-12 months, and funding availability varies by fiscal year.
 Building relationships with denominational leadership before requesting support strengthens applications.

-Major Donors and External Contributions
+What Is Major Donors and External Contributions?

 While most church construction funding comes from within the congregation, external sources can provide meaningful support.